Skip to content

 Path 1 — Direct Rollover

-A direct rollover works like a bank wire: money goes straight from your old plan to your new Gold IRA custodian without passing through your hands.
-You instruct your employer plan administrator to send the funds directly to the receiving custodian.
-The check may be made payable to the new custodian “for the benefit of” you, or the funds move electronically (Source: IRS Rollovers of Retirement Plan and IRA Distributions).
+A direct rollover moves funds straight from your old plan to your new Gold IRA custodian without passing through your hands.
+You instruct the employer plan administrator to send the funds directly to the receiving custodian.
+The check is made payable to the new custodian “for the benefit of” you, or the funds move electronically.
+No withholding applies, and no 60-day clock starts (Source: IRS Rollovers of Retirement Plan and IRA Distributions).

 Because you never take possession of the money, a direct rollover avoids the mandatory 20% federal income tax withholding that applies to indirect rollovers from employer plans.
 There is no 60-day deadline to worry about and no once-per-year limit.
 For most people moving funds from a 401(k), 403(b), or TSP into a Gold IRA, the direct rollover is the safest and most straightforward path.